Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 Watchkeeper would be a single air vehicle with a two-sensor payload and a ground control station mounted on a Supacat vehicle that could be carried onboard a c-130 Hercules.

-Over the next couple of years a number of vendor contracts were announced as the project progressed, QinetiQ for example;
+Over the next couple of years, several vendor contracts were announced as the project progressed, QinetiQ for example;

 In 2007, the UK acquired Predator B/Reaper under an urgent operational requirement.

-In a 2007 memo to the Defence Select Committee, the MoD described current status;
+In a 2007 memo to the Defence Select Committee, the MoD described the then current status;

 Main Gate approval was given in mid-2005.
 Watchkeeper is currently expected to reach Initial Operating Capability in the second half of 2010 and to reach Full Operating Capability in 2013.
 The system is being developed from the Hermes 450 system currently operating in Iraq and Afghanistan.